eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.hierarchy.query.table.base.md

 kind: TUTORIAL
 number: 2.3.2.1
 ---
-# Hierarchy - Query - seperate Tables, Fact and Dimension
+# Daanse Tutorial - Cube Hierarchy Query Table Base

 Very often, the data of a cube is not stored in a single table, but in multiple tables.
 In this case, it must be defined one query for the Facts to store the values that be aggregated for the measures and one for the Levels.
 This example shows how this must be defined.